Bachelor of Biomedicine

 The Bachelor of Biomedicine prepares you for the challenges of healthcare delivery and biomedical research.
 At the core of the degree is knowledge of the normal structure and function of the body and consideration of the determinants of disease.

 You’ll develop fundamental skills in critical thinking, problem-solving, the analysis of evidence and communication.

-- In 2011, the University of Melbourne was ranked the top university in Australia and number 14 in the world for Clinical, Pre-Clinical and Health Research by the Times Higher Education World University Rankings
+- Ranked #1 in Australia and #13 in the world for Clinical, Pre-Clinical and Health (Times Higher Education World University Rankings 2016–2017)

 Majors (focus your undergraduate degree)

 The Bachelor of Biomedicine offers 12 majors across a range of biomedical disciplines:

 Melbourne Chancellor’s Scholarship

 The Melbourne Chancellor’s Scholarship offers very high-achieving students at Melbourne a guaranteed place in the graduate program of their choice, along with a program of enrichment activities during their undergraduate studies.